 The solution is the Do No Harm Act.
-The bill, which already boasts 124 co-sponsors in the House, would finally ensure that federal nondiscrimination protections don’t play second fiddle to religion.
+The bill, which already boasts more than 125 co-sponsors in the House of Representatives, would finally ensure that federal nondiscrimination protections don’t play second fiddle to religion.
 This crucial bill would restore RFRA to its original intent and make it perfectly clear that no one in this country can use their religious beliefs to sidestep long-established civil rights protections in employment, healthcare, public services, and more.

 To those who joined us: thank you so much for making the day such a success and—most importantly—for being amazing advocates for humanist values.
 And to our readers who couldn’t participate this year: you can still help us build on our momentum by reaching out to your congressional offices through our Action Headquarters and urge them to support the Do No Harm Act and invite them to join the Congressional Freethought Caucus.